openstack/ceilometer/doc/source/admin/telemetry-data-pipelines.rst

 with the publisher declaration.
 For example, additional configuration options can be passed in: ``http://localhost:80/?option1=value1&option2=value2``

-The following options are availble:
+The following options are available:

 ``timeout``
     The number of seconds before HTTP request times out.